sunpy/sunpy.org/posts/2021/2021-10-08_nasa_osftl_grant.rst

 SunPy Awarded NASA Grant
 ========================

-**As part of the NASA "Open Source Tools, Frameworks, and Libraries" program the SunPy proposal "Strengthening the Foundations of the SunPy Ecosystem" has been funded for the next three years.**
+**As part of the NASA "Open Source Tools, Frameworks, and Libraries" program, the SunPy proposal "Strengthening the Foundations of the SunPy Ecosystem" has been funded for the next three years.**

-This proposal was submitted in January 2021, and aims to provide funding for both the core `sunpy` package and wider goals of the project.
+This proposal was submitted in January 2021, and sought funding for both the core `sunpy` package and wider goals of the project.
-After `some early community input <https://github.com/sunpy/sunpy-project/issues/9>`__ Albert Shih took on leading writing the proposal, with the funds being awarded through NASA GSFC.
+After `early community input was collected <https://github.com/sunpy/sunpy-project/issues/9>`__, Albert Shih led the proposal itself, with NASA GSFC as the primary institution.
-`The proposal <https://docs.google.com/document/d/1_gf1HM7iIUVqgHAdDUFQfCUHzHkrEFUTJZP8O3PEoqw>`__ focuses on three main areas:
+`The proposed effort <https://docs.google.com/document/d/1_gf1HM7iIUVqgHAdDUFQfCUHzHkrEFUTJZP8O3PEoqw>`__ focuses on three main areas:

 1. Improving the technical infrastructure.